 For this violation, their then-2 ½-year-old son spent six traumatizing months in foster care.
 When he returned home, the child had deep emotional scars and experienced nightmares for months; his evening screams and hysterics pierced the heart like a searing hot sword.

 A Guardian Ad Litem is a type of conservatorship intended to provide a voice for those who are unable to speak for themselves due to a mental impairment.
-It is instead used to take away that very voice and silence dissent.
+It was instead used to take away that very voice and silence dissent.

-Moreover, CPS and the Dependency Court covered up serious domestic violence and allowed Ms. Chan’s husband to continuously abuse her during a time that she had yet another emergency protective order against him.
+Moreover, CPS and the Dependency Court covered up serious domestic violence and allowed Ms. Levine’s husband to continuously abuse her during a time that she had yet another emergency protective order against him.
 She alleges that the evidence she presented to the department against her husband is far more damaging than any of the unsubstantiated allegations made against her.

 Among PACC’s goals are greater oversight and accountability and stricter enforcement of state and federal guidelines and statues, including but not limited to: removal criteria, kinship placement, timely reunification and increased support for families.